The application cycle for the Summer 2024 Workshop will open on December 15, 2023, and will close on March 5, 2024.

 Submission of Applications and Notification Procedure

-Completed applications should be submitted to the project director, not the NEH, no later than March 1, 2020.
+Completed applications should be submitted no later than Monday, March 5, 2024 at 11:59 PM (CST).
+You will submit your application through a Google Form.
 Application materials sent to the NEH will not be reviewed.

-Once you have accepted an offer to attend any NEH-supported Summer Program (NEH Landmarks Workshop, NEH Summer Seminar, or NEH Summer Institute), you may not withdraw in order to accept an offer from another program.
+Once you have accepted an offer to attend any NEH-supported program (NEH Landmarks program, NEH Summer Seminar, or NEH Summer Institute), you may not withdraw in order to accept an offer from another program.

 Equal Opportunity Statement

-Endowment programs do not discriminate on the basis of race, color, religion, sex, national origin, disability, age, or sexual orientation.
-For further information, write to NEH Equal Opportunity Officer, 400 Seventh Street, S.W., Washington, D.C.
-20506.
-TDD: 202/6068282 (for the hearing impaired only).
+Endowment programs do not discriminate on the basis of race, color, national origin, religion, sexual orientation, disability, or age.
+For further information, write to the Equal Opportunity Officer, National Endowment for the Humanities, 400 7th Street, SW, Washington, DC 20024.
+TDD: 202-606-8282 (this is a special telephone device for the Deaf).